 Chateau du Triomphe Fire - Dallas, Texas, 2005

 Assessed and evaluated the flood damage resulting from the January 1997 flood of the Truckee River Basin.

-California's 2nd largest wildfire in history (over 1M km2), provided assessments for numerous homes throughout San Diego County and for the Whispering Winds Catholic Conference Center in Julian, CA.
+Was California's largest wildfire in history (over 1M km2) until 2017.
+We provided damage assessments for numerous homes throughout San Diego County and for the Whispering Winds Catholic Conference Center in Julian, CA.

 “I had the pleasure of working with Ted Bumgardner as our construction costs expert in a major fire loss case.
 In that case, I represented Whispering Winds Catholic Conference Center which was decimated by a wildfire.
 Ted was very responsive and impressive in his work product and presentation.
 Due in large part to Ted’s excellent work in that case, we settled with the insurance company for the full amount we requested, including attorneys’ fees and costs.
 I highly recommend Ted Bumgardner as an exceptional construction forensics expert.”

 Xpera Group was retained by the San Diego Fire Victim Law Lawyers Group to perform damage assessment and cost of replacement estimates for hundreds of homes lost in the Witch Creek & related fires.

 “My partners and I represented more than 500 plaintiff groups who lost homes and property in the 2007 wildfires due to downed electrical power lines.
 We recognized right away that we needed an expert to provide reconstruction costs for homes that were destroyed or severely damaged in the fires for use in litigation.
 These were primarily individual custom homes, ranging from extraordinarily modest construction to some very, very expensive homes, so our task was extremely challenging.
 We needed to have well-documented figures to present as evidence and Xpera uniformly delivered and was indispensable in this process.